deniskiriusin/combinatorius/README.md

 ### JSP tag

 It is recommended to use JSP tag in order to generate a valid Combinatorius URL.
 One tag for CSS and one for JavaScript respectively.
-The only mandatory attributes are type and path.
+The only mandatory attributes are `type` and `path`.
 ```xml
 <%@ taglib uri="https://github.com/deniskiriusin/combinatorius" prefix="cb" %>